samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 How can we get our `Hello world!` string to actually get into the prompt, not just displayed on the terminal?

-This is, afterall, exactly what reverse search is doing, so if we continue our reverse engineering, surely we'll come upon a function that does exactly that.
+This is, after all, exactly what reverse search is doing, so if we continue our reverse engineering, surely we'll come upon a function that does exactly that.

 - a natural step forward is to take a look at how `rl_reverse_search_history` is implemented, and